 Of course, this is my favorite San Francisco wedding venue!
 My team and I have shot many hundreds of wedding ceremonies here over the years.
 I lovingly refer to the building as my home.

 The venue works as a ceremony-only spot.
 Technically you can host receptions here, but the cost soon gets sky-high, and those types of events are rare and fraught with red tape, being a City-run institution.
-This is not a super popular option but it might be worth checking their dedicated events website if interested.
+This is not a super popular option.
+I wrote a cost breakdown below.

-As it’s something of a conveyor belt, you lack any meaningful personalization.
-Also, there’ll be other people getting married all around you, which isn’t for those who prefer a truly private experience.
+For weekday civil ceremonies, it’s something of a conveyor belt, you lack any meaningful personalization, unless you opt for one of the buyout options.
+Otherwise, there’ll be other people getting married all around you, which isn’t for those who prefer a truly private experience.
+For receptions, it’s out of the reach of most.
+The table below shows our rating for receptions specifically.

 City View at Metreon